 It is designed for mature, tolerant and adult students who will behave respectfully to one another, but who are confident they can handle highly charged material without taking them personally.
 It is based on "uncomfortable discourse."
-Uncomfortable discourse is not for everyone, although that is too bad.
-In this regard, the course takes its bedrock assumptions from the 1974 Yale C. Vann Woodward Report:
+Uncomfortable discourse is not for everyone although that is too bad.

-"The history of intellectual growth and discovery clearly demonstrates the need for unfettered freedom, the right to think the unthinkable, discuss the unmentionable, and challenge the unchallengeable."
-In this regard, also note the words of Bowdoin President Rose to the Class of 2021, for they are most relevant for this course:
+In this regard, please note again the words of President Rose to the Class of 2021 for they are most relevant for this course: